Ride in the Whirlwind

-Ride in the Whirlwind is a 1966 American Western film starring Cameron Mitchell, Millie Perkins, Jack Nicholson, and Harry Dean Stanton, and directed by Monte Hellman.
-Nicholson also wrote and co-produced the film.
+Ride in the Whirlwind is a 1966 American Western film edited and directed by Monte Hellman and starring Cameron Mitchell, Millie Perkins, Jack Nicholson, and Harry Dean Stanton.
+Nicholson also wrote and co-produced the film with Hellman.
 A trio of cowboys are forced to become outlaws due to a case of mistaken identity by the local authorities.

+The film was shot in 1965 in the Utah desert, back-to-back with Hellman's similar The Shooting, which also starred Nicholson and Perkins.